sergey-shandar/public/articles/network.md

 - Root
 ```

 Each request sends one hash to a remote server, asking if it exists.
-If the server responds with the answer no, then the client sends a corresponding data block to the server.
+If the server responds with the answer no, the client sends a corresponding data block to the server.

 In the worst case, if the server always answers `no,` we send slightly more information to the server than the original file.
 In the best case, if the server always answers `yes`, we send only a tiny set of hashes and no data.

-## Synchronizing Two Blocksets
+## Synchronizing a data block from a local repository

 - more local storage
 - less traffic